Which Water Filtration System is Best? |

 Only two systems took the top rating!

-Pentair Water Systems — This is the one I chose.
+Pelican Water Systems — This is the one I’m choosing.
 It does the whole house, it filters fluoride (with the add-on), it’s NSF-certified and reasonably affordable.
 It’s also available for purchase directly through their website.
-It has performed very well for 5 years now since we bought it in 2018!

-ProOne — They have a whole house system that filters everything, including fluoride, with one set of filters.
+Propur — They have a new whole house system that filters everything, including fluoride, with one set of filters.
 They’re NSF-certified and available for purchase directly.
-I didn’t choose this mostly because they weren’t as transparent about what’s in their filters as Pentair, but I also didn’t ask as many questions.
-If you currently have a Berkey, I would recommend keeping the unit but swapping its filters out for the ProOne filters
+I didn’t choose this mostly because they weren’t as transparent about what’s in their filters as Pelican, but I also didn’t ask as many questions.
+If you currently have a Berkey, I would recommend keeping the unit but swapping its filters out for the Propur filters.
+They’re only $25 for a pair, HERE.

 An honorable mention, Aquasana.
-They’re affordable and they have a great system, but it doesn’t filter fluoride without reverse osmosis.
-If you don’t need to filter fluoride, that may be a great option for you!
+They’re affordable and they have a great system, but it doesn’t filter fluoride.
+If you don’t need to filter fluoride, that may be a great option for you.

 I hope this was helpful!
 If you have any other systems you’re looking at, feel free to ask me about them!